kenju254/KennethKinyanjui.info/content/pages/About.md

 Summary: Just a simple introduction of who I am

-Hi I'm Kenneth Kinyanjui , on the web I am kenju254 but my friends call me Kenju.
+Hi I'm Kenneth Kinyanjui , thanks for stopping by.
+On the web I am kenju254 but my friends call me Kenju.
 You can just call me Kenju....

 I know C/C++ , Java , VB.NET and I code in Python daily.
 I do web applications mostly, I tend to use Django and a bit of webapp2(GAE).
 I am curious to learn Flask ,Pyramid and Turbogears.

-I am looking forward to being a vim master in the next 6 months, I use Ubuntu(13.10) for my development environment and I am a supporter FOSS.
+I am looking forward to being a emacs master in the next 6 months, I use Ubuntu(13.10) for my development environment and I am a supporter FOSS.
 You can find me on this:

 1. [Github](http://github.com/kenju254)